-Select the 'All Aircraft Types' entry to make the view global, alternatively highlight all the associated aircraft types.
+Select the 'All Aircraft' entry to make the view global, alternatively highlight all the associated aircraft types.
 Use <CTRL>< left_mouse_click> to select multiple items from the list, use the standard windows method to select a consecutive group (click on the first item then <SHIFT> <left_mouse_click> on the last item).
 Click OK.
+The box to the right (7c) displays the number of aircraft types selected.
+The Aircraft Types of multiple camera views may be re-assigned.